mikeobrien/SimpleConfig/README.md

 config.Build.Version.ShouldEqual("0.0.0.0");
 ```

-If you want to override the default section name convention, you can pass a section name into the `Load()` or `LoadSection()` methods like so:
+If you want to override the default section name convention, you have two options.
+First, you can pass a section name into the `Load()` or `LoadSection()` methods like so:

 ```csharp
 var config = SimpleConfig.Configuration.Load<MyApplication>("myapp");